Who is eligible now for the vaccine in Nevada?

 Other important reminders:

-- The vaccine to be provided requires two (2) doses.
-The initial vaccination date will have a second vaccination date 21 or 28 days later which you will be required to return to receive the second dose.
-The pharmacy where you received your first dose will send you information regarding your second dose.
+- Vaccination may require two (2) doses.
+If you receive a two-dose vaccine, the second vaccination date will be 21 or 28 days later.
+The provider who gave you your first dose will give you information regarding your second dose.

 - It is best practice to wait for 15 minutes after your vaccination before leaving the vaccination site.